WhenDustSettles/MLPack/README.md

 # Project MLPack

-Contains implementation of some of the most used Machine Learning Algorithms, for fun.
+Contains basic implementation of some of the most used Machine Learning Algorithms, for fun.

 Cause, why not?